AmericanRedCross/simplegadm/README.md

 For larger datasets, or ones with errors difficult for PPRepair to handle, GRASS is very helpful in understanding the extent of the errors and correcting some of them.
 GRASS uses a topologic data model, and tries to correct errors at the import with an automated snapping tool.
 It can introduce artifacts if used exclusively to correct errors.
 The artifacts are consistent with its own data model but not with shapefiles.
 Using PPRepair to correct these errors after using GRASS is necessary.

 [IMAGE]
+Two errors are highlighted that PPRepair didn't fix.
+When coupled with GRASS, the errors were fixed.

+####GRASS

-Load GRASS (easiest to use through the QGIS Plugin)
+1. Load GRASS (easiest to use through the QGIS Plugin)

 [IMAGE]

-Import boundary data with v.in.ogr
+2. Import boundary data with v.in.ogr

-Select import thresholds:
+* Select import thresholds:

-*Minimun Area set to 0
+   * Minimun Area set to 0

-*Snapping set to -1 (for no snapping)
+   * Snapping set to -1 (for no snapping)
+   OR
-OR set Snapping to an extremely low number (1E-13) to snap some, but not all, the errors.
+   Set Snapping to an extremely low number (1E-13) to snap some, but not all, the errors.
 After an initial import with no snapping, the process output suggests a low threshold - this is a good starting point.
 A longer discussion of the reasons behind thresholding the snapping error correction can be found here.

 3. Export boundary data with v.out.ogr

-*Select shapefile output data format
+   * Select shapefile output data format

 [IMAGES]
 Menu of GRASS and v.out.ogr window.

 4. Dissolve into multipolygons and join attributes:

-  *GRASS breaks multipart features into separate features, and it tags each feature with an ID value (cat) that designates the original multipart source feature.
+  * GRASS breaks multipart features into separate features, and it tags each feature with an ID value (cat) that designates the original multipart source feature.
 Use this value to dissolve the data.
 This can be done in ArcGIS, but we used MapShaper.

 Install Node.js and npm